 “Fuck,” I said.
 “My note will never survive the snow.”

-“You know what you should do?” my boyfriend asked.
+“You know what you should do?”
+Jake asked.
 “You should write up a bunch of notes like VKF’s and have them laminated.”

 I laughed.
-“Not a bad thought,” I said.
+“Not a bad thought.”
 Then, “Listen, I think I’m gonna hang up.
 I want to go watch the sky.”

 As the first snowflakes fell, I considered lamination.
 A clever idea, but it smacked of negativity.
 There were a handful of courteous parkers in the neighborhood.
 To keep things balanced, I’d have to write up a second set of cards lauding their consideration.
 “Swell job, Mary!”
 “Keep up the good work, Stan!” and “Mike, your parking skills rock!”